DIVD-NL/divd-nl.github.io/team.md

 <hr>
 ### Supervisory Board
 Hacker initiatives like these, tend to have their own dynamics: sparks lead to flames, which die out or lead to wildfires, wasting energy along the way.
 To keep our minds focused on our goal to make the digital world a safer place and provide helpful hackers a solid platform, we installed a Supervisory Board of cyber security heavyweights.
-Each board member also represents a sector we try to get along in reaching our goals: cyber security companies, intelligence services, law enforcement and academia.
+Each board member also represents a sector we try to get along in reaching our goals, i.e.: law enforcement, intelligence services, cyber security companies and academia.

 - [Lodewijk van Zwieten](https://www.linkedin.com/in/cybercrime/) (Chairman)
 - [Ronald Prins](https://www.linkedin.com/in/ronaldprins/)